KeithMnemonic/homelab/docs/rancher/README.md

 5) Check to ensure the certs are created in the `/etc/dehydrated/certs` directory

 6) Add entries into nginx for ports 80 and 443

+Note: This is no longer needed when using metallb.
+I left it in in case there is a deployment with servicelb and not metallb

 Example in nginx.conf or conf.d file